m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [Data types](https://docs.scipy.org/doc/numpy/user/basics.types.html#data-types)

 ## Generating Random Numbers
 NumPy also comes with a bunch of handy functions for generating ndarrays filled with random values.
-These functions are defined in NumPy’s `random` module.
+These functions are defined in NumPy's `random` module.

 The `random` method on the `random` module allows us to generate an ndarray filled with random, uniformly sampled floating-point numbers in the range of 0.0 (inclusive) to 1.0 (exclusive).